Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored

-**TTTScoringWinTitle(wintype, wintitles, title, oldmanwins)** - Called before each round summary screen is shown with the winning team.
+**TTTScoringWinTitle(wintype, wintitles, title, secondaryWinRole)** - Called before each round summary screen is shown with the winning team.
 Return the win title object to use on the summary screen.\
 *Realm:* Client\
 *Added in:* 1.0.14\
 *Parameters:*
 - *wintype* - The round win type
 - *wintitles* - Table of default win title parameters
 - *title* - The currently selected win title
-- *secondary_win_role* - Which role (if any) is sharing the win for this round (see ROLE_* global enumeration) *(Added in 1.1.9)*
+- *secondaryWinRole* - Which role (if any) is sharing the win for this round (see ROLE_* global enumeration) *(Added in 1.1.9)*

 *Return:*
-- *new_title*
+- *newTitle*
   - *txt* - The translation string to use to get the winning team text
   - *c* - The background color to use
   - *params* - Any parameters to use when translating `txt` (Optional if `new_secondary_win_role` is also omitted)
-- *new_secondary_win_role* - Which role should share in the win for this round (see ROLE_* global enumeration) (Optional) *(Added in 1.1.9)*
+- *newSecondaryWinRole* - Which role should share in the win for this round (see ROLE_* global enumeration) (Optional) *(Added in 1.1.9)*

 *NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored

-**TTTSelectRoles(choices, prev_roles)** - Called before players are randomly assigned roles.
+**TTTSelectRoles(choices, prevRoles)** - Called before players are randomly assigned roles.
 If a player is assigned a role during this hook, they will not be randomly assigned one later.\
 *Realm:* Server\
 *Added in:* 1.0.0\
 *Parameters:*
 - *choices* - The table of players who will be assigned roles
-- *prev_roles* - The table whose keys are role numbers and values are tables of players who had that role last round
+- *prevRoles* - The table whose keys are role numbers and values are tables of players who had that role last round

-**TTTSprintStaminaPost(ply, stamina, sprint_timer, consumption)** - Called after a player's sprint stamina is reduced.
+**TTTSprintStaminaPost(ply, stamina, sprintTimer, consumption)** - Called after a player's sprint stamina is reduced.
 Return value is the new stamina value for the player.\
 *Realm:* Client\
 *Added in:* 1.0.2\
 *Parameters:*
 - *ply* - Player whose stamina is being adjusted
 - *stamina* - Player's currents stamina
-- *sprint_timer* - Time representing when the player last sprinted
+- *sprintTimer* - Time representing when the player last sprinted
 - *consumption* - The stamina consumption rate

 *Return:* The stamina value to assign to the player.
 If none is provided, the player's stamina will not be changed.